Michigan Court Records

 - Class B Felony - Second-degree child abuse and assault, second-degree arson, and production of child pornography.

-- Class C Felony - Human trafficking that involves assault and injury, Manslaughter, and robbery.
+- Class C Felony - Human trafficking that involves assault and injury, manslaughter, and robbery.

 - Class D Felony - Embezzlement of property valued at $20,000 or more, larceny of property valued at $20,000 or more, and human trafficking.

-- Class E Felony - third-degree home invasion, first degree retail fraud (shoplifting), and possession of a firearm or harmful weapons with criminal intent.
+- Class E Felony - Third-degree home invasion, first-degree retail fraud (shoplifting), and possession of a firearm or harmful weapons with criminal intent.

 What are some examples of felonies in Michigan?